 My children have spent a large portion of their young lives playing with Legos.
 They have never, to my knowledge, constructed community meeting places.
 Instead, they make monster trucks, space ships, and war machines.
 These little creations are usually loaded with ion guns, nuclear missiles, bunker-busting bombs, force-field projectors, and death-ray cannons.
 Alien empires have risen and fallen in epic conflicts waged in the upstairs bedrooms of my home.

 Same in my home.
-I regularly see airplanes, tanks, building and guns, but never once have my children built a community meeting place.
+I regularly see airplanes, tanks, buildings, and guns, but never once have my children built a community meeting place.
 Of course, we do live on the “Eastside” so for my children a community meeting place is not a place to get together to protest “Bush’s illegal” war, rally against global warming, or the latest misguided liberal cause.
-No, for them it would be going to Bellevue Square Mall or to Marymoor park to walk our dog Diego.
+No, for them it would be going to Bellevue Square Mall or to Marymoor park to walk our dog, Diego.